ATTENDANCE DATA AND REPORTS

 - Attendance is not counted for students who have attended a private school or any other public school outside Broward County.
 Those years cannot be counted toward this attendance recognition.

 - Attendance is not counted or reported during the time the student is enrolled in a Florida Home Education Program.
-Those years cannot be counted toward attendance this recognition.
+Those years cannot be counted toward this attendance recognition.

 - “BEST IN CLASS”: The best attendance for all grades K-12.
 Considered for seniors only.
 Best attendance does not necessarily mean perfect attendance.